michaelttkk/BotBuilder-PersonalityChat/CSharp/Datasets/README.md

 ## Chit-chat using QnA Maker
 If you’re already using the [QnA Maker cognitive service](https://qnamaker.ai) to create chatbots, you can easily add Personality Chat when you [create a knowledge base](https://aka.ms/qnamaker-chitchat-learnmore).
-To add Personality Chat to an existing knowledge base, download a data set and upload it to your knowledge base.
-These datasets have been specifically curated to work with QnA MAker.
-Do not make any edits or change the file's formatting before adding it to your QnA Maker knowledge base

-Learn more about [how to create a new knowledge base](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/home) or [update an existing knowledge base](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/home) in QnAMaker

 ### **.qna format**

 All data sets are available in .qna format [here][2].
 See [here][1] to learn more about .qna format.
+You can use [import refernece in the .qna format][3] to add chit-chat data to your QnA content.
+Once you have your .qna content, you can use [QnA Maker command in Bot Framework CLI][4] to create/ replace/ publish your knowledge base.

 |         |Professional                |Friendly               |Witty               |Caring               |Enthusiastic               |
 |----------|----------------------------|-----------------------|--------------------|---------------------|---------------------------|